long-long-double/GO-TRAINING/README.md

 # ArnoldC

-Programming language based on th
+Programming language based on the one-liners of Arnold Schwarzenegger.

+#